 - MIT – Zaragoza Scholarship: They offer a scholarship up to 19,440 EUR for their Master of Engineering in logistics and supply chain management program to European nationals.
 Applicant need to have an excellent academic background or professional experience.

-- University of Granada Scholarships – Woman and Gander Studies: The university of Granada offers scholarships in its master’s in women in gender studies that is 24 months long and covers the tuition besides the stipend of 1000 EUR per month.
+- University of Granada Scholarships – Woman and Gender Studies: The university of Granada offers scholarships in its master’s in women in gender studies that is 24 months long and covers the tuition besides the stipend of 1000 EUR per month.

 Affordable universities in Spain for masters